tdas/incubator-spark/docs/streaming-programming-guide.md

  the data directory.
  * Once moved the files must not be changed.

+For more details, eee the API documentations of the relevant functions in [StreamingContext]() for Scala and [JavaStreamingContext] for Java.

-Additional functionality for creating DStreams from soures like Kafka, Flume, ZeroMQ, Twitter, etc. can be imported by adding the right dependencies as explained in an [earlier](#linking-and-initializing) section.
+Additional functionality for creating DStreams from sources like Kafka, Flume, ZeroMQ, Twitter, etc. can be imported by adding the right dependencies as explained in an [earlier](#linking) section.
 To take the case of Kafka, after adding the artifact `spark-streaming-kafka_{{site.SCALA_VERSION}}` to the project dependencies, you can create DStream from Kafka as